sikkha/PulsarWave/README.md

 Note:
-The [2022 Wikipedia dataset](https://huggingface.co/datasets/wikipedia/viewer/20220301.en/train) was uploaded to the Pinecone vector database following the concept presentd in [Langchain Retrieval Augmentation](https://docs.pinecone.io/docs/langchain-retrieval-augmentation).
+The [2022 Wikipedia dataset](https://huggingface.co/datasets/wikipedia/viewer/20220301.en/train) was uploaded to the Pinecone vector database following the concept presented in [Langchain Retrieval Augmentation](https://docs.pinecone.io/docs/langchain-retrieval-augmentation).
 This approach was taken to enrich the knowledge of the GPT model beyond its original cutoff date in 2021.

 ## License Change